docsifyjs/docsify/docs/more-pages.md

 - [Guide](guide.md)
 ```

-!> You need to create a `.nojekyll` in `./docs` to prevent GitHub Pages from ignoring files that begin with an underscore.
+You need to create a `.nojekyll` in `./docs` to prevent GitHub Pages from ignoring files that begin with an underscore.

 `_sidebar.md` is loaded from each level directory.
 If the current directory doesn't have `_sidebar.md`, it will fall back to the parent directory.
 If, for example, the current path is `/guide/quick-start`,  the `_sidebar.md` will be loaded from `/guide/_sidebar.md`.

 ## Table of Contents

+Once you've created `_sidebar.md`, the sidebar content is automatically generated based on the headers in the markdown files.

 A custom sidebar can also automatically generate a table of contents by setting a `subMaxLevel`, compare [sub-max-level configuration](configuration.md#sub-max-level).